Injuries: Anthony Castonzo (knee), Le'Raven Clark (Achilles)

 Fantasy Impact: Boasting what's arguably the best tackle duo in the league - Terron Armstead and Ryan Ramczyk - the Saints could probably get away with substandard play on the interior line.
 However, they've instead been gifted with solid starters all around, with 2019 second-round pick Erik McCoy proving to be a reliable starting center during his rookie season.
 LG Andrus Peat re-signed long term, positioning the team to return four of five starters along the O-line.
 First-round rookie Cesar Ruiz enters the season as the only question mark among what was one of the few elite groups in the league last year.

-Injuries: David Bakhtiari (chest), Corey Linsley (back), Lane Taylor (knee, IR), Simon Stepaniak (knee.
-NFI)
+Injuries: Lane Taylor (knee, IR), Simon Stepaniak (knee), Corey Linsley (knee, IR)

 Backups: (T): Yosh Nijman, Rick Wagner (G): Jon Runyan, Elgton Jenkins (C): Lucas Patrick